Ibrahimajiboro/software-project-ntu/README.md

 worked on the framework of building an application also worked on the pseudo code. identifying the several componenets of an app and how to code them the types of data they are

+25 - 12 - 2023
+updated the model and wrote some action plans to execute cretaed a framewokr as a guide